guicho271828/trivial-package-manager/README.md

-# Trivial-Package-Manager - ASDF extension to instruct the binary package installation from distro-specific package manager.
+# Trivial-Package-Manager

+This ASDF extension auto-detects the distro-specific package manager and guides the user how to install the binary package (or may even do it by itself, asking the user of sudo password etc.).

 ## Usage